Skip to content

-As we all know, a wedding dress is often the most expensive garment a bride will ever purchase.
+As we all know, a wedding dress is often the most expensive garment a UK bride will ever purchase.
+In 2026, the average cost of a wedding dress in the UK is around £1,500 to £1,532, with most brides spending between £500 and £2,000 depending on style and choices.
 There are many reasons behind the high cost of wedding dresses, one of which is the significant marketing expense per client.
-Unlike other businesses, bridal wear businesses don’t have repeat customers, and it's not uncommon to spend several hundred pounds on marketing to secure a single sale.
-When it comes to the price differences between wedding dresses, five main factors play a crucial role.
+Unlike other businesses, bridal wear businesses do not have repeat customers, and it is not uncommon to spend several hundred pounds on marketing to secure a single sale.
+When it comes to the price differences between wedding dresses for UK brides, six main factors play a crucial role.

 Materials